Viewing people's locations on a map

 View small groups on a map

-The Location report in the Small Groups module reports section works just like the Address Book location report.
-The report plots the location of each small and each of your church's sites.
+The Location report in the Small Groups module's Reports section works just like the Address Book 'Location' report.
+The report plots the location of each small group and each of your sites.
 Using the Radius tools the report's results can be helpful with planning and making decisions about where new future groups might be needed, perhaps identifying geographic gaps in your area.

 Note that the report displays active groups only.
 The report can be filtered by Group Tags, perhaps just showing your discipleship groups, or your newcomer groups; or you can plot groups that Meet on particular days of the week.
 Click Generate to apply changes to report filters and refresh the map.